I love creating unique ornaments and I love sharing tips on how to make them.

-The custom during Queen Victoria's reign (the Victorian era), was to either put small trees on the tabletops using an attractive, white damask tablecloth underneath or to have a floor-to-ceiling Christmas tree.
-The later wasn't used in England until the later part of the Victorian era.
+The custom during Queen Victoria's reign (the Victorian era) was to either put small trees on the tabletops using an attractive, white damask tablecloth underneath or to have a floor-to-ceiling Christmas tree.
+The latter wasn't used in England until the later part of the Victorian era.
 These traditions haven't really changed that much over the years.

 Decorating a Victorian Christmas Tree

 In this day and age, less is more.
 In Victorian England, more was better.